 Finland has extended the closure of its road borders with Russia until further notice, including its maritime borders, responding to what it perceives as an orchestrated influx of asylum seekers from Russia.
 Moscow denied the claim when the closure was briefly lifted in December, resulting in over 300 asylum seekers entering from Russia within two days and prompting the extended closure.

 Russia's full-scale attack on Ukraine is still ongoing.
-As a result, Western nations have placed severe economic sanctions against Moscow, which has far-reaching effects on those in the country.
+Western nations have placed severe economic sanctions against Moscow.
 Russian forces have faced setbacks after making initial gains, occupying nearly a fifth of Ukraine.

 Somalia